Home /Compare /Turquoise vs Seafoam

 Can you use turquoise and seafoam together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 1.14:1.
-Use turquoise as the dominant/darker color and seafoam as the accent or highlight.
+Yes.
+Both turquoise and seafoam are teal shades, so they pair naturally in a monochromatic palette.
+Use turquoise as the dominant color and seafoam as the accent or highlight.

 What is the hex code for turquoise?+